lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 <img src="./images/cleaningData-week2q5-06.png">

+**[PRO TIP]** Use the `summary()` function to compare the data set you load into R against the values listed in the codebook below to confirm that the data file has been read correctly.

 # Appendix

 The data set is maintained by the United States National Oceanographic and Atmospheric Administration.
 SST is an abbreviation of *sea surface temperature*.
 SSTA is an abbreviation of *sea surface temperature anomaly*. *Anomaly* is calculated as the deviation from a 30 year average. for the *Sea Surface Temperature Index* data set, the mean includes data collected within the El Niño Southern Oscillation between 1981 and 2010.